-If you’re just back from a summer break perhaps you’re feeling the effects of a “relaxed routine around food and drink”.
-It’s a great time to re focus – here are some tips to get you in the healthy and energetic zone.
+If you’re just back from a summer break perhaps you’re feeling the effects of a “relaxed routine around food and drink” and looking to get “back on track”.
+It’s a great time to re focus, so here are some tips to get you in the healthy and energetic zone.

 - Nourish your body – eat good quality fresh produce, no processed foods or ready meals, organic if you can.
 Eating this way makes it easy for your body to do its job, as it has instant access to a wide range of nutrients and doesn’t need to allocate resources to elimination of toxins from processed foods.

 - Meal routine – establish a plan for meal times (and snacks, if required).
 Eating at regular intervals, I suggest 4-5 hours apart, will support your blood sugar balance, helping to maintain energy levels, keep your mind clear, stop hunger pangs, and balance hormone levels.

 - Portion sizes and plate balance – an easy guide is palm-sized portion of protein, half a plate of green vegetables and salad, plus a fist-sized portion of starchy vegetables or whole grains.
 I find that getting ‘back on track’, especially after a long period, is not the time to deprive yourself, so make sure you eat enough to satisfy you and keep cravings at bay.
 You may adjust portion sizes when you feel more in the zone with ‘being on track’.